gnanadeep/Practice/README.md

 # Practice
 Completed till day 9<br>
-Im working on other days and will be solved as soon as possible
+Im working on other days and will be solved soon